JeffersonLab/g4home/d_use.md

 ```

-You can also run `module avail geant4` to display the available versions of Geant4, and switch to another version with `module switch geant4/<version>`.

 <div class="info">
 	We suggest to add the commands above to your shell login file to have them available every time you log in.
 </div>

 <br/>

+Run `module avail geant4` to show the available versions of Geant4, and `module switch geant4/<version>` to change Geant4 version.

 ![ifarm](../assets/gifs/ifarm.gif)